zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

     /etc/rc.d/sshd start
     /etc/rc.d/sshd status

+See `rc.d(7)` for more information.

 #### 8.2.6.
-Kernel Module Management (`/etc/rc.modules`)
+Kernel Module Management (/etc/rc.modules)

 The `/etc/rc.modules` file is used to load specific kernel modules at boot.
 It begins by running `/sbin/depmod -a` to map module dependencies, ensuring proper functionality.
 After this, include commands like:

     /sbin/modprobe virtio_net

-For modules requiring parameters, it’s better to configure settings in `/etc/modprobe.d/` for persistent management.
+For modules requiring parameters, it's better to configure settings in `/etc/modprobe.d/` for persistent management.
 For example, to set options for the `snd_hda_intel` module, create a file like `/etc/modprobe.d/snd_hda_intel.conf` with the following content: